Emergent complexity and rhythms in evoked and spontaneous dynamics of human whole-brain models after tuning through analysis tools: Materials and Methods

-According to the cortical organization principles resumed in \citet{larkum2013cellular}, superficial layers of the cortex are reached mainly by projections from non-specific thalamic nuclei and association fibers, and the synapses established with pyramidal neurons through these paths are in majority of NMDA type. $Q_{\mathrm{V},\mathrm{network}}$ and $Q_{\mathrm{V}}$ excitatory contributions in Eq.~(\ref{eq:node_dynamics:V}) are not endowed with the slow injection times of NMDA synapses.
-To create a better proxy for the EEG signal and investigate it in the frequency domain, we convolved $V$ with a bi-exponential kernel aimed to mimic synaptic currents.
+According to the cortical organization principles summarized in \citet{larkum2013cellular}, superficial layers of the cortex are reached mainly by non-specific thalamic nuclei projections and inter-areal cortical association fibers, and the apical tuft of pyramidal neurons is functionally enriched for NMDA-dependent regenerative integration of these long-range paths.
+However, $Q_{\mathrm{V},\mathrm{network}}$ and $Q_{\mathrm{V}}$ excitatory contributions in Eq.~(\ref{eq:node_dynamics:V}) are not endowed with the slow injection times that are associated to NMDA receptors.
+To create a better proxy for the EEG signal and investigate it in the frequency domain, we convolve $V$ with a bi-exponential kernel aimed to mimic synaptic currents.
 Also, this approach enables direct compatibility with the output of TVB simulations representing the average membrane potential of pyramidal population and not the impinging currents on that population.
-We selected NMDA-like parameters for emulating the synaptic activity profile in the high-activation regime (rise time constant $\tau_{\mathrm{rise}} = \qty{5}{\ms}$ and decay time constant $\tau_{\mathrm{decay}} = \qty{20}{\ms}$, following~\citet{gerstner2014neuronal}).
-Then, to obtain the synaptic activity profile of each cortical region, we averaged the convolved signal across all nodes corresponding to a given region (see Tab.~\ref{tab:regions}), thus producing \num{66} regional synaptic activity profiles.
+We select NMDA-like parameters to emulate the synaptic activity profile in the high-activation regime \citep[rise time constant $\tau_{\mathrm{rise}} = \qty{5}{\ms}$ and decay time constant $\tau_{\mathrm{decay}} = \qty{20}{\ms}$, following][]{gerstner2014neuronal}.
+Then, to obtain the synaptic activity profile of each cortical region, we average the convolved signal across all nodes corresponding to a given region (see Suppl.
+Tab.~\ref{tab:regions}), thus producing \num{66} regional synaptic activity profiles.
+The power spectral density (PSD) of this synaptic activity proxy is then computed using Welch method with time segments of~\qty{70}{\s} and a \qty{50}{\percent} overlap.